Premiership of Abiy Ahmed: Egypt

-The controversial Grand Ethiopian Renaissance Dam has been under construction since 2011.
+The controversial Grand Ethiopian Renaissance Dam was under construction since 2011 (it was completed in 2025).
 On 4 July 2018, a diplomatic meeting was held in Ethiopia to discuss the facilitation of foreign relations with Egypt and other Arab countries and coordinating with the private sector to serve Egyptian strategic interests.
 Abiy pledged that the dam would not affect Egypt's share of Nile water agreed in the 1959 convention, reversing previous government decisions.
 Egypt feared that the water flow would decrease by 2019, and the UN predicted that Egypt would lose its water supply by 2025.
 Abiy downplayed Egypt's concern, saying that "no force can stop the dam's completion".
 In a January 2022 letter, he called on Sudan and Egypt to "nurture towards building peace, cooperation, mutual co-existence and development of all our people without harming one another.
 If there is a need to go to war, we could get millions readied."

 The June 2020 murder of activist and singer Hachalu Hundessa sparked violence in Addis Ababa and other Ethiopian cities; Abiy hinted, without obvious suspects or a motive for the killing, that Hundessa may have been murdered by Egyptian security agents acting on orders from Cairo.
 An Egyptian diplomat said that Egypt "has nothing to do with current tensions in Ethiopia".
 In a Time magazine article, Ian Bremmer wrote that Abiy "may just be looking for a scapegoat that can unite Ethiopians against a perceived common enemy".